CHIEFS END PRESEASON PLAYING WELL

 CHIEFS 12U FALLS TO ELMONT 22-18, 10U STRUGGLES CONTINUE

-September 24, 2017, Brooklyn, NY - The Kings County Chiefs went into their third game of the season heavily favored over the Elmont Panthers, who were 0-2 coming into this weekend's game against the 2-0 Kings County Chiefs.
+September 24, 2017 - The KC Chiefs went into their third game of the season heavily favored over the Elmont Panthers, who were 0-2 coming into this weekend's game against the 2-0 KC Chiefs.
 The game began on the wrong foot for the Chiefs, as in their first possession starting quarterback, Havis, was hit as he attempted to deliver the ball downfield.
 The play resulted in an interception.
 The Chiefs offensive line struggled and the offense never got rolling, leaving the defense on the field over 30 minutes in the 40 minute contest.

 The Chiefs changed quarterbacks at the half and Sergius entered the game and completed a touchdown pass to Na'eem to tie the score at 8-8.
 Elmont drove down and scored on the ground.
 The Elmont defense then recovered a fumble and returned it for a touchdown.
 The Chiefs had one more chance but it was thwarted by a 4th quarter interception.